ashinshanly/Linux-Shell-Simulation-in-C/README.md

-# OS-Shell-Simulation-in-C
+# Linux-Shell-Simulation-in-C
-A simple linux shell simulation in C.
+The OUTPUTs are upload in the Explanation.pdf file.

 OS ASSIGNMENT-1